-Manatees show up in the springs of Florida from December through March.
+Florida manatee show up in the springs of Florida from December through March.
 During the winter months, manatee move to warmer waters and a large number of them find their way to Blue Spring State Park.

-We have been taking Grayson and Grant to the park to see them since they were little.
+We have been taking Grayson and Grant to the park to see Florida Manatee since they were little.
 They seem to be more enamored with them each year.
-Watching the babies follow their moms around the spring is such a treat, it makes Cowboy giddy.
+Watching the babies follow their moms around the spring is such a treat, it makes Grant giddy.
 These gentle giants are so interesting in their slow movements and playful nature.
 It amazes me how far they travel each year and then return to the spring for safety.
 This year, we watched several youngsters eat and saw their pincer-like mouth grabbing food.
 Somehow we had never seen that before.
 It always amazes me how much you can look at the same thing again and again, yet always see something different!

 If you don’t live near a river with warmer waters that the manatee visit, you can still have a lesson with your children with books from your local library and the internet.
 Learning the history of the sea cow beauties is quite interesting.
 The legend of mermaids is said to be the imaginations of sailors at sea for long periods of time.
 They would report seeing a beautiful half woman, half fish swimming the waters.
 Many people believe what they were seeing was the manatee.

 If you are in need of a nature study idea, try the manatee.
 These bathing beauties won’t disappoint!